nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    	connected one to another by (directed) "X derived from Y" relationships, running from the original cheek-swab sample through the final-stage pre-sequencer library preparation (and maybe forking along the way as well).
-C2M2 Level 2 offers metadata structures to model this process -- including details about its constituent (intermediate) samples -- in full detail; for the purposes envisioned to be served by Level 1 C2M2 metadata, only `subject` <-> `some stuff` <-> `(FASTQ) file` can be represented.
-(The simplification, here, is partially necessitated by the fact that event modeling has been deliberately deferred to C2M2 Level 2, so all the relationships represented here as `<->` are undirected, and so the notion of a "chain of provenance" cannot be fairly represented by this model.)
-Practically speaking, in such a situation, a Level 1 C2M2 instance might reasonably create one record for the originating `subject`; create one `biosample` entity record representing the final pre-sequencing preparatory material; and create a `file` record for the FASTQ file produced by the sequencing process.
-(This example doesn't preclude attaching multiple `biosample`s to a single subject; nor (if appropriate) does it preclude modeling a single `biosample` that produces multiple `file`s (if e.g. a single library prep is divided in two, with each portion amplified separately, and with each amplified portion then sequenced under separate conditions, then the final separation and amplification processes could reasonably be ignored, and the source for the two independently-sequenced `file` outputs can be modeled as a single Level 1 `biosample`)._
+C2M2 Level 2 offers metadata structures to model this process -- including details about all constituent (intermediate) samples -- in full detail; for the purposes envisioned to be served by Level 1 C2M2 metadata, only `subject` <-> `some stuff` <-> `(FASTQ) file` can be represented._
+         * _The simplification, here, is partially necessitated by the fact that event modeling has been deliberately deferred to C2M2 Level 2, so all the relationships represented here as `<->` are undirected, and so the notion of a "chain of provenance" cannot be fairly represented by this model._
+   	* _Practically speaking, in such a situation, a Level 1 C2M2 instance builder
+   	might reasonably create one record for the originating `subject`; create one `biosample` entity record representing the final pre-sequencing preparatory material; and create a `file` record for the FASTQ file produced by the sequencing process._
+   	   * _This example doesn't preclude attaching multiple `biosample`s to a single subject; nor (if appropriate) does it preclude modeling a single `biosample` that produces multiple `file`s (if e.g. a single library prep is divided in two, with each portion amplified separately, and with each amplified portion then sequenced under separate conditions, then the final separation and amplification processes could reasonably be ignored, and the source for the two independently-sequenced `file` outputs could be modeled as a single Level 1 `biosample`._
+   	* _CFDE staff will be available to help navigate any complexity encountered when establishing a map between native DCC sample metadata and the C2M2 Level 1 `biosample` structure._
    * `subject` _introduced (also cf. below, §"Common fields" and §"Taxonomy and the `subject` entity")_

 ##### Common fields